assist-project/dtls-fuzzer/README.md

 - 'modules', where any dependencies are deployed

 Unfortunately, automating SUT setup can be a complicated process, hence we take the following shortcuts.
-For the Java libraries we don't build the implementations, instead we use the compiled .jars from the 'experiments/suts' directory.
+For Java libraries we don't build the implementations, instead we use the compiled .jars from the 'experiments/suts' directory.
 Right now we don't automatically install dependencies.
 Unmet dependencies will cause building to fail.
 GnuTLS in particular relies on several libraries which will have to be installed manually.